TokTok/spec/spec.md

     they used in the current protocol? is the problem actually solved?)

 -   Reliability:

     -   Tox is supposed to be fully decentralized network which doesn't depend on any Single Point of Failure; this is achieved by using DHT, though you still need an entry point;

     -   Tox is supposed to work under (almost) any kind of NAT and firewall;
         this is achieved by using hole-punching, UPnP and TCP-relays;

-    -   Resistance to basic DoS and other poisoning
+    -   Resistance to basic DoS and other poisoning.

 -   (Near-)Zero-conf: end-user should be able to *just* use the messenger;

 What Tox Does NOT: